maryakem/antiharassment-policy/README.md

 ## About this group

 We are a group of local library people around Vancouver with a commitment to work on coding skills together.
 We do a weekly create and transparently show our learning to peers and mentors in the group.
 Everyone in the group is a peer AND a mentor.
-We have no members by virtue of any group or employer affliliation.
+We have no members by virtue of any group or employer affliliation -- come as yourself or not at all.

 To join you will have to:
 * get your own github account